-As part of the south’s stunning Jurassic coast, Dorset is one of the UK’s premier angling destinations.
-The county boasts some of the best fishing spots the UK has to offer.
+As part of the south’s stunning Jurassic coast and just west of Devon, Dorset is one of the UK’s premier angling destinations.
+The county boasts some of the best sea fishing spots the UK has to offer.
 From the wild, rugged cliffs to shallow, shingle beaches that stretch further than the eye can see.
 Chesil Beach – Dorset’s most renowned fishing hotspot – sees thousands of budding fishermen descend on its shores every year to catch the biggest and brightest specimen.

 The fish are big – Dorset still holds the shore caught record for brill, pollock, rockling, weever and wrasse – and bountiful in the right conditions.
 Bass, mackerel, conger, wrasse, and flatfish are all – excusing the pun – commonplaice.

 So fill your boots with the best beaches, coves and bays.
 With family-friendly locations and notoriously challenging marks, Dorset’s best shore fishing spots are some of the best in the UK.
-Learn how to find your own fishing spots here.
+You can learn how to find your own fishing spots here.

 Table of contents